ginolatorilla/devops-wiki/_posts/2024-07-13-force-deleting-kubernetes-pods.md

 ---

 Deleting a Kubernetes resource should be as simple as running `kubectl delete`.
-There are situations like a power outage that could corrupt the cluster, leaving you with stray pods that you can't delete.
+There are situations like a power outage that could corrupt the cluster, leaving you with stray pods you can't delete.
 These pods, if left unattended, will prevent you from draining nodes.

 ## Force delete with kubectl